tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 results from Experiment 2 could be parsimoniously accommodated by an instance-based similarity model, but only with the assumption that constant and varied participants generalize their training experience to different degrees.

 Our results thus suggest that the benefits of variation cannot be explained by the varied-trained participants simply covering a broader range of the task space.
 Rather, the modeling suggests that varied participants also learn to adaptively tune their generalization function such that throwing locations generalize more broadly to one another than they do in the constant condition.
 A learning system could end up adopting a higher c value in the constant than variable training conditions by monitoring the trial-by-trial variability of the training items.
 The c parameter would be adapted downwards when adjacent training items are dissimilar to each other and adapted upwards when adjacent training items are the same.
 In this fashion, contextually appropriate c values could be empirically learned.
 This learning procedure would capture the insight that if a situation has a high amount variability, then the learner should be predisposed toward thinking that subsequent test items will also show considerable variability, in which case generalization gradients should be broad, as is achieved by low values for c.
+Sakamoto et al. (2006) implemented a similar learning mechanism for updating the generalization paramater in an exemplar-based model (although in their model, a separate generalization parameter is assigned to each exemplar).
+In their experiment, participants were trained on a high variability and a low variability category, and the dynamically updated generalization parameter was necessary to account for broader generalization observed around the high variability category when participants were tested with an ambiguous intermediary item.
+In a subsequent work (Sakamoto et al., 2008), the same authors showed that a similar learning mechanism could account for the pattern wherein participants generalize more broadly around a category when the average distance between the category exemplars is larger (however the only model tested in this work was a prototype model).

 Also of interest is whether the IGAS model can predict the pattern of results wherein the varied condition outperforms the constant condition